AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-23-who-is-austin-coding-academy.md

-**Practical classes for part time learners**
+**Practical {% if site.key != 'austin' '%} remote {% endif %} classes for part time learners**

 The first class is designed for beginners, teaching them the infrastructure of the web while building websites in HTML, CSS, Bootstrap, jQuery, and a bit of JavaScript.
-Soon after completing the first semester, they realized their students were hooked, and the intermediate and advanced classes were soon introduced.
+Soon after completing the first semester, they realized their students were hooked, and the intermediate and advanced {% if site.key != 'austin' '%} remote {% endif %} classes were soon introduced.

 This extended program provides an opportunities to jump into a development career.
-The part-time classes are a perfect fit for students with busy lives, full time jobs, families and other commitments.
+The part-time {% if site.key != 'austin' '%} remote {% endif %} classes are a perfect fit for students with busy lives, full time jobs, families and other commitments.
 After two years, ACA has built an excellent curriculum and a personalized approach to teaching.

 Luke explains this methodology.
-'Our classes are designed to be very practical, and we've cut a lot of the fat from traditional educational institutions.
+'Our {% if site.key != 'austin' '%} remote {% endif %} classes are designed to be very practical, and we've cut a lot of the fat from traditional educational institutions.
 Students are building projects and learning skills that are directly applicable to a wide area of jobs in the tech industry.
 We're very much "teaching a man to fish" so to speak, by giving students the tools to build powerful web programs and sites; things that are valuable and useable.'